+What is a CSA?
 CSA is the abbreviation for Community Supported Agriculture.
 A membership in a CSA entitles the member to a share of the production of a wide range of fruits and vegetables produced on a local farm.
 In this case, Post Apple, formerly A. G. Post & Sons.

-The main reward from purchasing a mem- bership is to share in the vegetable and fruit production tha comes from Post Apple.
+And why do I want to do this?
+The main reward from purchasing a mem- bership is to share in the vegetable and fruit production that comes from Post Apple.
 Under normal conditions I can expect to receive at least double the produce and fruit I could expect to obtain if purchased from a local retail grocery outlet.
 Obviously the return on this investment will vary depending upon where I shop and the growing season.
-Last year ,2010, there were weeks the 1/2 share had what would have cost $40.00 at the large chain grocer.
+Last year ,2011, there were weeks the 1/2 share had what would have cost $40.00 at any large chain grocer.

+So it appears I can stretch my grocery dollars, but are there any other benefits to taking this potential risk?
 Perhaps the most important reward for participating, is the benefit that comes from receiving the freshest possible product.
 It is always true that the produce on a grocery shelves has gone through a fairly involved process from the field to the store.
 That process, at times, involves several days and sometimes a whole week or more.
 Freshness is a key component of membership.
 One needs to keep in mind that the older a vegetable is the less nutritious it will be.

+Anything else?
 With a membership in the Post Apple CSA, comes the ability to visit, picnic, learn about cultural practices, and, at times, even pick-my-own items.
 I also will be eligible to purchase extra fruit and vegetables at or below wholesale price to cover my additional needs.

 If I am to do this, I need to know Post has experience, being to perform adequately.
 What is the history of Post Apple?